virtuozzo/cloudscripting-docs/docs/creating-manifest/selecting-containers.md

 ### Particular Container

 The <em>nodeId</em> parameter is used to set a particular container for an action execution.
-If you know the Node ID of a container (displayed at the Jelastic dashboard next to the required node), you can set it statically as follows.
+If you know the Node ID of your container (displayed at the Jelastic dashboard next to the required node), you can set it statically as follows.

 ``` json
 {